frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 }
 ```

-The C++20 code implements a naïve solution to the Magic Plate problem by iterating over each plate and calculating the sum of the plates to its left and right.
+The C++20 code implements a solution to the Magic Plate problem by iterating over each plate and calculating the sum of the plates to its left and right.
 For each plate, two separate loops are used: one for calculating the left sum and another for calculating the right sum.
 The outer loop runs through all the plates, starting from the first plate to the last, and for each plate, the two sums are calculated to determine if it is the Magic Plate.

 The left sum is calculated by iterating from the first plate up to, but not including, the current plate.
 As the code checks plates further down the list, the left sum loop becomes longer, meaning that plates near the end of the list require more iterations.
 Similarly, the right sum is calculated by looping through the plates to the right of the current plate.
 This right sum loop becomes longer for plates near the beginning of the list.
 The code compares these two sums, and if they are equal, the current plate index is returned as the solution.
 If no such plate is found, the function returns `-1`.